curityio/account-linking-recipes/doc/3-external-account-behavior.md

 ## Perform an Azure AD Login

 Use OAuth Tools to run a code flow and you will now perform a federated login.\
-The Curity Identity Server uses the Authorization Server role.\
+The Curity Identity Server uses the Authorization Server role and Azure AD acts as an Identity Provider:
-Azure Active Directory uses the Identity Provider role.

 ![Azure AD Login](../images/3-external-account-behavior/azuread-login.png)